Skip to main content

 (3) Publications

-The safest course is to file a United States patent application before any public use, disclosure or sale of the invention occurs.
-There is a period of one year from the date of publication to file an application for a United Sates patent; however, in most foreign countries, the publication itself bars valid patent protection with no grace period.
+The safest course is to file a United States patent application before any public use, publication, disclosure or sale of the invention occurs.
+There is a period of one year from the date of publication to file an application for a United States patent; however, in most foreign countries, the publication itself bars valid patent protection with no grace period.

-Under The Bayh-Dole Act or Patent and Trademark Law Amendments Act, Pub.
-L. 96-517, (1980)
+(4) Government grants under the Bayh-Dole Act or Patent and Trademark Law Amendments Act, Pub.
+L. 96-517, (1980).

 (5) Technology commercialization activity